 Part 1 of a multi-part article about Integral consciousness.
-Watch this space for part 2, coming soon.
+See Resources below for links to the other parts.

 This post is a first attempt at evoking the role that consciousness might be playing in the Era Shift, and the part that our practice of Collective Alchemy could play in that.

 Let me say up front that my approach to exploring consciousness has been a path of both study and practice, years of voracious reading paired with contemplation and digestion through experience.
 Part of what I bring to the field of Collective Alchemy is therefore 30 years of intellectual exploration.

 The notion of “Integral consciousness” first came into the field of Collective Alchemy because I was reading Jean Gebser‘s book The Ever-Present Origin at the time when Sarah and I were making sense of the harvest from two years of Collective Alchemy action research, and we saw the many remarkable coincidences between what we were seeing in our ‘data’ and experiencing in our practice and Gebser’s descriptions of Integral consciousness.
 We trust the synchronicity of this and wish to invite you, fellow practitioner, to share in the insights that awareness of Integral consciousness can offer.

 Health warning: However, translating the phenomenon of Integral consciousness from the nest of Gebser’s rigorous scholarship perched on a high intellectual peak into patterns of everyday speech and thinking is really stretching me!
 It has been a challenge to write something clear and comprehensible, so you might not find this an easy read.
 You might even give up in despair…

 Let me reassure you from the outset, then, dear reader, that you don’t need understand this stuff, or even to be interested in it, to be a practitioner of Collective Alchemy!
 But for those of you who enjoy a bit of a cognitive work out…